-If you are an existing professional medical corporation or still in the works of starting your own medical business based in California, this article will give you important tips on fictitious business name statements as a way to answer your questions in accomplishing these permits should you need them.
-We have received a lot of frequently asked questions from clients particularly about fictitious business names and the laws and regulations that govern them in the state of California.
+If you are an existing professional medical corporation or still in the works of starting your own medical business based in California, this article will give you important tips on fictitious business name statements as a way to answer your questions about accomplishing these permits should you need them.
+We have received a lot of frequently asked questions from clients, particularly about fictitious business names and the laws and regulations that govern them in the state of California.
 Read more as we share common questions asked by our clients as a guide to help you in your own medical business in California.

 What is A Fictitious Business Name for Professional Medical Corporations?